Omnichannel Marketing: Definition, Strategy, Tools, and Examples

 To support omnichannel retail, 85% of retail executives plan to implement a unified commerce platform by 2025 to consolidate key data, business rules and functionality that historically have lived in different systems.

 Creating a way for everyone in the company to easily get a holistic view of your business is paramount for success in omnichannel retail.
-By merging data and insights across channels, companies gain a better understanding of customer behaviour and preferences, allowing them to produce promotional content, product recommendations and engagement tactics targeted at their immediate needs.
+By merging data and insights across channels, companies better understand customer behaviour and preferences, allowing them to produce promotional content, product recommendations and engagement tactics targeted at their immediate needs.

 4. Map out the customer journey.